Best Dry Dog Food: An In-Depth Review

 Apart from expert opinion, we sought advice from our community of dog lovers because, ultimately, they know what works best for their four-legged friends.
 Our own furry companions were the last testers as the final goal of this research was to see what makes our pooches wag their tails with vigor and joy.

-We started by looking into 53 products.
+We started by looking into 53 dry dog food products.
 It took us four months to get from that number to our top five picks we’ll present here.
 Based on what we learned about proper dog nutrition, we established a set of criteria and compared all 53 products against them.
 These criteria are the following:

 - An animal protein tops the ingredient list